ANierbeck/ioBroker.stromgedacht/README.md

 Please refer to the [`dev-server` documentation](https://github.com/ioBroker/dev-server#command-line) for more details.

 ## Changelog

+### **WORK IN PROGRESS**

+-   using the official logo with thanks to „StromGedacht, TransnetBW GmbH“
+-   terminology bugfix: instead of yellow use orange, yellow was removed from underlying API

 ### 0.2.0 (2024-01-05)

 -   timeseries are now also logged to InfluxDB-Adapter, if configured.

 ### 0.1.1 (2024-01-05)

 -   trying to make sure the adapter is restarted every hour

 ### 0.1.0 (2024-01-03)

 -   code cleanup
 -   adding timeseries
 -   adding sample to readme about how to visualize
 -   itests now functional

 ### 0.0.6 (2023-12-30)